-If you’re hunting for some Cyber Monday washing machine deals you may well have already decided which type of washer you’re going to get.
+If you’re hunting for washing machine deals, you may well have already decided which type of washer you’ll get.

-However, it’s well worth weighing up the pros and cons of each type of washing machine so that you can get the best possible option for you.
+However, it’s well worth weighing up the pros and cons of each type of washing machine to get the best possible option.

-Top loading washers are normally the more affordable option when it comes to buying a new washing machine.
+Top-loading washers are normally the more affordable for buying a new washing machine.
 Top load washers also have the benefit of not needing you to bend down when you load or unload them, making them an ideal choice for the elderly or those with joint issues.

-Another great feature that top loading washing machines have, is that you can add items to your washing machine even once the cycle has started - perfect for those occasions where a stray sock gets left behind.
+Another great feature of top-loading washing machines is that you can add items to your washing machine even once the cycle has started - perfect for occasions when a stray sock gets left behind.

-There are a few downsides to top loading washing machines and one is that you can’t stack them on top of a dryer to save room.
-Another is that top load washing machines are not as efficient as front loading models.
-They use more water and don’t get your clothes quite as clean as front loader either.
+There are a few downsides to top-loading washing machines, and one is that you can’t stack them on top of a dryer to save room.
+Another is that top-load washing machines are not as efficient as front-loading models.
+They use more water and don’t get your clothes as clean as the front loader.

-When it comes to front loading washing machines, you’ll be able to save you more on your energy bills as they are more efficient and use less water.
-They’re generally quieter too as there’s no internal impeller.
+Regarding front-loading washing machines, you can save more on energy bills as they are more efficient and use less water.
+They’re generally quieter, too, as there’s no internal impeller.

-What’s more, you will be able to stack these with one of the best dryers (opens in new tab) so that you can save space.
-You will, however, pay a little more for a front load washer but once you’ve made the initial investment, you can expect lower energy bills in return.
+Moreover, you can stack these with one of the best dryers to save space.
+You will, however, pay a little more for a front-load washer, but once you’ve made the initial investment, you can expect lower energy bills in return.